 During the first three months, you participate in a one-week course on microvascular surgery, with additional laboratory training available as scheduling permits.
 A two-day course on advanced anatomy of the upper extremity also is given during the first quarter of the fellowship.

 A second one-week course in the Microsurgical/Microvascular Laboratory is available for further development of microsurgical techniques during the second six-month period of the fellowship.
-Specific training in advanced surgical techniques including arthroscopy is offered throughout the academic year.
+Specific training in advanced surgical techniques, including arthroscopy, is offered throughout the academic year.

 Teaching conferences include:

-- Weekly Journal Club given on a Wednesday morning
+- Weekly Wednesday morning journal club

 Your call schedule is typically every fourth night.
 There is always a resident on first call.
 Mayo Clinic follows the schedule recommendations of the Accreditation Council for Graduate Medical Education.